acidburn0zzz/turbulence/README.md

 * Allows users to select what packages they want and don't want (OpenBox only for now.)
 * Can also allow people to open system settings after they've ran through everything else to set any last minute details

-# How to install Turbulence-Evolution
+# How to install Turbulence

 To install Turbulence, just run the following commands.